107 ULTIMATE JET SKI / PWC ACCESSORIES & TIPS LIST

 I’ve noticed that many manufacturers say you can go 2 years without changing the spark plugs but I think that is just stupid.
 I recommend changing your spark plugs every year or when you do an oil change.

-A load tester like this one here is just a nice tool to have around the house.
+A load tester is just a nice tool to have around the house.
 A load tester will determine if a battery is strong enough to start an engine.

 When someone has trouble starting their jet ski they would often pull out a voltmeter as its more common to have and tell me that the battery reads proper voltage.
 But I have to say to them that it’s not the volts that start a jet ski but the amps.
 The only way to tell if you have enough amps to start a jet ski is to put a load on it which a load tester works perfectly for.